ynput/OpenPype/website/docs/project_settings/settings_project_nuke.md

 - **Filter**: Each profile could be defined with task filter.
 In case no filter is defined, a profile will be working for all.

-- **Context section**: filtres for subset name, families, representation names and available Loader plugin.
+- **Context section**: filtres for subset name (regex accepted), families, representation names and available Loader plugin.

-- **Linked Assets**: filters for asset builds to be added
+- **Linked Assets/Shots**: filters for asset builds to be added

 ![nuke_workfile_options_builder_profiles](assets/nuke_workfile_options_builder_profiles.png)